knpuniversity/symfony/knpu/ep2-fundamentals/mastering-route-loading.md

 Woh guys.
 This course was a *serious* step forward.
 In the next parts, we're going to start adding big features: like talking to a database, forms, security and more.
-And when we do, I've got some exciting new: because of your work here, it's all going to make sense.
+And when we do, I've got some exciting news: because of your work here, it's all going to make sense.
 Let's keep going and get really productive with Symfony.